matrix-org/synapse/contrib/workers-bash-scripts/create-multiple-generic-workers.md

 This would create five generic workers with a unique `worker_name` field in each file and listening on ports 8081-8085.

 Customise the script to your needs.
-Note that `worker_pid_file` is required if you `worker_daemonize` is `true`.
+Note that `worker_pid_file` is required if `worker_daemonize` is `true`.
 Uncomment and/or modify the line if needed.